-Our top choice for 2020 is the Smile Avenue whitening kit.
-It costs a little more than iWhite but comes with enough gel for 14 days of treatment (as opposed to iWhite's 5 days).
-You can buy gel refills for Smile Avenue which work out at about £1.33 per treatment so, overall, it's much more cost-effective.
+Our top choice for 2021 is the Smile Avenue whitening kit.
+It costs a little more than iWhite but comes with enough gel for 24-30 days of treatment (as opposed to iWhite's 5 days).
+You can buy gel refills for Smile Avenue which work out at about £1.42 per treatment so, overall, it's much more cost-effective.
 Plus, you can get 10% off this kit right now using code DENTA10 at checkout!

 Smile Avenue's gel is manufactured in the USA, and as we mentioned above, it uses the same whitening ingredient as iWhite but with other ingredients to help strengthen enamel and prevent sensitivity.
 This kit comes with a 30-day money back guarantee to ensure complete satisfaction.
 Read more about this kit in our full review of Smile Avenue or click below to read more details on their website:

-Our article on teeth whitening kits has more information about how to choose the right product for you.
+Our article reviewing some of the best teeth whitening kits has more information about how to choose the right product for you.

 Does iWhite work?
 In general, yes, their kits do give some degree of instant whitening.
 Very few people are going to get the eight shades whiter that's mentioned in their marketing, though.